foxjazz/evepoly/readme.md

-Simple example showing Angular2 webpack build with polyfill.io service
+A simple example showing Angular2 bundled using webpack with polyfill.io service.